shubhitiwariiii/shelf-space/README.md

 ## ⚡ Engineering Highlights

-> The parts that matter to a technical reviewer.

 - **Real data pipeline** — OpenStreetMap Overpass API + Nominatim geocoding; not mocked, not hardcoded.
 Adding a new city means editing one array and rerunning a script — zero application code changes.
 - **Idempotent upserts** — re-running ingestion never creates duplicates, keyed by source ID.
 Re-run as many times as needed safely.